 Mini Whole Grain Bagel with Cream Cheese

-Next time you’re at the supermarket, grab some healthy bagels, and your son or daughter’s favorite cream cheese.
-Whether that’s strawberry, veggie, or plain, slap some on the bottom half and place the top of your bagel.
-Wrap it up and go; your kids will be good to go.
+Next time you’re at the supermarket, grab some healthy bagels, and your child’s favorite cream cheese.
+Whether that’s strawberry, veggie, or plain, slap some on the bottom half and place the top back on your bagel.
+Wrap it up and go.
+It’s that simple.

 Sandwiches are an old standby for good reason, but a little variety is nice.
 With these simple recipes on hand, you’ll be able to spice up your child’s lunches with minimal effort.